 Foam earplugs are fit for sleeping and reducing loud sounds, they are not ideal for swimming.
 The best option for swimmers is to use moldable silicone earplugs because they are waterproof and can fit perfectly in your ear because they are moldable.

 Ear protection like earplugs and earmuffs are an amazingly effective technique to keep away from early hearing damage.
 However, if not used properly, earplugs can cause infections in the ear.
 This can take place because of the development of earwax or repeated use of the same pair of earplugs.
 The wax drains little by little out of the ears, but prolonged use of earplugs can pack the earwax tightly into the ear canal, which can cause tinnitus.

 Prolong use of the same earplugs can also cause bacteria to build upon the earplugs, which then grows your ear because of the moist conditions.
 Ear infections can cause pain, redness, loss of hearing, and discharge, and can even cause undeviating hearing damage without medical intervention.

-Noise-canceling headphones can be used in place of earplugs if the primary purpose is to block out the noise.
+A cap can be used in place of earplugs if the primary purpose is to block out the water.
 For swimmers, the purpose of earplugs is to keep water out of ears so they can use a swimming cap if they don't want to use earplugs.

 The cap reduces the amount of water that can enter the ears, but it will not completely prevent it.
 Some swimmers also like to wear a swimming band it protects the ears from infection this also cannot completely keep the water out of the ears therefore it is recommended to keep using earplugs because they are most effective.